 The social brain

 In an important study on the effects of bilingualism on social cognition, researchers Nguyen and Astington compared groups of children of 3 to 5 years of age on a series of measures, including a false-belief task to test theory of mind.
 In this task, also known as the Sally-Anne test, a child is shown a story in which Anne moves Sally’s toys when Sally is not looking.
 The child is then asked to point to where Sally will think the toys are.
-A child that demonstrates theory of mind will recognize that Sally will still think the toys are where she left them originally, because she doesn’t have all of the information that Anne, and the child, has.
+A child that demonstrates theory of mind will recognize that Sally will still think the toys are where she left them originally, because she doesn’t have all of the information that Anne, and the child, have.
 In the study, one group of children had been exposed to both English and French from birth or before the age of 8 months, while others had mostly been exposed to either French or English.
-The study found that bilinguals significantly outperformed monolinguals on the False-Belief tasks after controlling for age and language proficiency.
+The study found that bilinguals significantly outperformed monolinguals on the false-belief tasks after controlling age and language proficiency.
 Working memory was also significantly increased in bilinguals.